 Based on the measures of effectiveness selected previously, describe the results of the State's program level evaluations.

-We have two primary measures of effectiveness for the HSIP.
+We have two primary measures of effectiveness for the HSIP (which includes HRRR projects).
 The first is benefit-cost ratio for infrastructure projects.
 The second is reduction of severe crashes.

 Benefit-Cost Ratio